lucianpls/QB3/QB3.md

 ### QB3 Bitstream

-The QB3 bitstream is a concatenation of encoded groups, each encoded individually at a specific rung.
-In the case of multi band rasters, the band for a given group are concatenated before going to the next group.
+The QB3 bitstream is a bit-dense concatenation of encoded groups, each encoded individually at a specific rung.
+In the case of multi band rasters, the group encodings for each band are stored in band interleaved order.
-The rung of each group is encoded first, as the difference between the current and the previous rung for the same band.
-The rung values start with the maximum rung possible for a given datatype.
-For example byte data will have 7 as the starting rung.
+For a group encoding, the rung of the group is encoded first, as the difference between the current rung and the previous rung for the same band.
+The rung values start with zero.
 The rung delta is encoded using QB3 code, at the rung for the maximum value of the rung for a data type.
 For byte data this will be rung 2, for 16bit integer 3.
 As a further optimization, assuming the group rung does not change often, a single 0 bit is used to signify that the rung value for the current block is identical to the one before.
 The rung change switch will be: